 The site includes plenty of well proven, practical advice and information for any parent (or grandparent) whose children need help with the basics of reading, writing and spelling.
-Primary teachers, SENCos, tutors for adult basic skills, in fact anyone involved with teaching or remediating reading should find the content useful.
+Primary teachers, SENCos, tutors for adult basic skills, in fact anyone involved with the teaching of early reading, or reading intervention, should find the content useful.

 A page on this website provides information on elective home education (known as homeschooling in the USA) but I must emphasise that this is not an anti-school site.
 The content is simply the knowledge that I wish I'd had 'at my fingertips' many years ago when I first realised that my youngest son was having serious difficulties learning to read.

 The website is an on-going project and the content is subject to constant revision.
 New information and weblinks are added regularly, much of it challenging to conventional and established beliefs concerning dyslexia and the teaching of reading.

 *Synthetic, in this case, doesn't mean artificial or plastic, it means 'blend together'; beginning readers are taught to read words by saying a phoneme for each grapheme and then blending (synthesising) the phonemes all-through-the-written-word to arrive at a pronunciation for the whole word.